-Today, I will discuss all you need to know about the famous British Warm overcoat, including its history, style and where to buy.

-The original British Warm overcoat was a military greatcoat for British officers which first appeared during the First World War.

-[Late] Today, I will discuss all you need to know about the famous British Warm overcoat, including its history, style and where to buy.
+Today, I will discuss all you need to know about the famous British Warm overcoat, including its history, style and where to buy it.

 The original British Warm overcoat was a military greatcoat for British officers which first appeared during the First World War.